Christopher Fowler: Forgotten Authors series

 Fowler wrote a periodic column for The Independent titled Invisible Ink.
 In this series, he looked at a wide range of writers whose works, once popular, have now fallen out of the public eye.
 His book version, The Book of Forgotten Authors, is published by Quercus.

 Personal life and death

 Fowler lived in Barcelona and King's Cross, London.
-His husband, Peter, was a TV executive.
+His husband, Peter Chapman, was a TV executive.

 Fowler was diagnosed with cancer in March 2020, which he announced on his blog the following April.
-He died in London on 3 March 2023, at the age of 69.
+He died in London on 2 March 2023, at the age of 69.

+Joanne Harris wrote about him for The Bookseller, speaking of his support for upcoming writers and his "peerless talent": "He has been the most enduring influence of my career, both as a writer and as a friend."